joshbav/2k8s/README.md

 Your existing kubectl config file will be moved to /tmp/kubectl-config

-Your existing /etc/hosts will be backed up to /tmp/hosts before being modifyed with new entries for www.apache.test and www.nginx.test
+Your existing /etc/hosts will be backed up to /tmp/hosts before being modified with new entries for www.apache.test and www.nginx.test

 Your existing kubectl config file will be moved to /tmp/kubectl-config, so any existing kubectl configs will be removed